 You need to keep your Birkenstocks sealed in order to protect them from damage.

-The best option for Cork Sealer is to use the official Birkenstock Cork Sealer, which is available in most stores that sell Birkenstocks, as well as on Amazon.
+The best option for a Cork Sealer is to use the official Birkenstock Cork Sealer, which is available in most stores that sell Birkenstocks, as well as on Amazon.

 It’s roughly the same price as other options, and you can be sure the formula is specifically designed with Birkenstock cork as the intended use.